4 Creative Ideas To Use When You Build A Computer

 More experienced computer geeks maybe even find the task (dare I say it!) boring.
 There are, however, a few ways you can increase the challenge while also sprucing up your rig.

 Case lighting is common in computer cases, particularly those built with gaming in mind.
 However, the lighting used isn’t always impressive.
 It’s often cheap, gaudy, or both.

 By adding your own lighting, you can customize your computer to your preferences.
 If you like a lot of crazy lights, then you can go that route – or if you prefer minimalism, that’s also possible.
 Or you can enjoy the best of both worlds by using lighting that accepts brightness control.

-Lighting is one of the easiest and least expensive ways to be creative with your build.
+Lighting is one of the easiest and least expensive ways to be creative when you build your own PC .
 Most strips of LED lights cost less than $10, and even a rather extreme build won’t need more than three or four.
 Installation is also straightforward.
-Just secure using whatever method you prefer, then plug the lights into the computer power supply.
+Just secure using whatever method you prefer, then plug the lights into the .

 I’m not just talking about the kind of stickers that you’d apply to the case of your computer, although those can add some spice.
 I’m specifically talking about case window stickers.
 These adhesive designs affix to the case window of a PC and can be applied in seconds.

-My personal favorite are the “etched” designs like this Atomic vinyl sticker.
+My personal favorite are the “etched” designs like this.
 It’s semi-transparent, and gives the impression that the design has been etched into the PC window.